ECMWFCode4Earth/adc-toolbox/README.md

     │   ├── functions_general.ipynb  <- Functions that apply to all datasets
     │   ├── functions_cams.ipynb     <- Functions that apply to the datasets from CAMS model
     │   ├── functions_iasi.ipynb     <- Functions that apply to the datasets from IASI sensor
-    │   └── functions_tropomi.ipynb  <- Functions that apply to the datasets from TROPOMI sensor
+    │   ├── functions_tropomi.ipynb  <- Functions that apply to the datasets from TROPOMI sensor
+    │   └── functions_gome.ipynb     <- Functions that apply to the datasets from GOME-2 sensor
     │
-    ├── main_cams_iasi.ipynb         <- Example of how to use the functions to compare CAMS and IASI datasets └── main_cams_tropomi.ipynb      <- Example of how to use the functions to compare CAMS and TROPOMI datasets
+    ├── main_cams_gome.ipynb         <- Example of how to use the functions to compare CAMS and GOME-2 datasets ├── main_cams_iasi.ipynb         <- Example of how to use the functions to compare CAMS and IASI datasets └── main_cams_tropomi.ipynb      <- Example of how to use the functions to compare CAMS and TROPOMI datasets